 - Half Acre Beer Company benefiting Chicago Rowing Foundation

 For us, craft beer and delicious food is all about fostering community, which is why we give back.
 Here are just a few of the organizations that inspire us and that we support.
-We encourage you to get to know them if you don’t already: ALS Therapy Development Institute, Chicago Legal Clinic, Chicago Rowing Foundation, Cystic Fibrosis Foundation, Howard Brown Health, Inspiration Corporation, Lambs Farm, Meals on Wheels, Project Healing Waters Fly Fishing, Safe Humane Chicago, Semper Fi Foundation.
+We encourage you to get to know them if you don’t already: ALS Therapy Development Institute, Chicago Legal Clinic, Chicago Rowing Foundation, Cystic Fibrosis Foundation, Howard Brown Health, Inspiration Corporation, Lambs Farm, Meals on Wheels, National Multiple Sclerosis Society, Project Healing Waters Fly Fishing, Safe Humane Chicago, Semper Fi Foundation.

 We are currently hiring for all postions for our Ohio brewpub!
 Please send your resume or information along with your position of interest to firstname.lastname@example.org for Columbus, Ohio jobs only.